 When I first heard the Pythagorean Formula, I wondered where did Pythagoras get the idea of that relationship?
 The teacher showed a right triangle and drew squares upon each side.

 That was so unintuitive to me.
 It was a deduction after the fact.
 Although the drawing was explicit (Figure 1), it didn’t motivate my understanding of why the formula was valid or suggest a method for proving it.

-Years later, I stumbled across a construction that made much more sense.
-Consider a square.
-Divide a side anywhere into two parts, name them, a and b.
-Then from ‘a’ draw a straight line to ‘a’ on the adjacent side.
-Do the same to the third side, the fourth side, then close the inscribed square by drawing a straight line from the fourth side to the original point, a.
+Years later, I stumbled across a construction that makes much more sense.
+Consider a square (Figure 2).
+Divide a side anywhere into two parts, named a and b.
+Then from the first a draw a straight line to point a on the adjacent side.
+Do the same to the third side, the fourth side, then close the inscribed square by drawing a straight line from the fourth side to the original point a.

 Area of original square = Area of inscribed square + 4* identical right triangles

 (a + b)2 = c2 + 4(Â½ ab)

 a2 + 2ab + b2 = c2 + 2 ab

 a2 + b2 = c2

 Perhaps some other teachers developed the inscribed square to explain the Pythagorean Theorem.
 I wish mine had.